When will you visit Japan?

 Photo by Railstation.net

-Hokkaido Island is out of the tsuyu area.
+Hokkaido Island is out of Tsuyu area.

 But the temperature in Okinawa is a few degrees lower than the mainland.